Resources

 Click each category heading to see lists of texts.

-On Slavery, Racism, History, and Memory:
+On Slavery, Racism, History, and Memory

-Ana Lucia Araujo, Slavery in the Age of Memory: Engaging the Past (New York: Bloomsbury, 2021).
+—.
+Slavery in the Age of Memory: Engaging the Past (New York: Bloomsbury, 2021).

 Anne C. Bailey, The Weeping Time: Memory and the Largest Slave Auction in American History (New York: Cambridge University Press, 2017).